Leca of Cătun: Death and legacy

 Leca eventually returned from Moldavia before the end of that year, swearing his fealty to Radu Mihnea.
 From his deceased brother-in-law, Leca now owned the estate of Leurdeni, Ilfov County, where Leca built himself a manor; in February 1613, the former Postelnic and Grăjdana received a new demesne, at Mărcești.
 On January 7, 1614, he was assigned the rank of Great Spatharios.
 His tenure ended abruptly on February 24, 1616, when he was charged by the Prince with rea hiclenie ("evil treason").
 Leca was then executed at some point before March 11, and buried at Panaghia; all of his estates were confiscated.
 As noted by historians, he had left no children, but was survived by his wife into the 1640s.

 In the 1620s, when Radu Mihnea left his throne to become Prince of Moldavia, Grăjdana was returned ownership of Cătun by a ruling of the Boyar Council.
-Also retaking Leurdeni, she continued to fight in court over her various other lands, also being involved in transactions of serfs and Romani slaves.
+Also retaking Leurdeni, she continued to fight in court over her various other lands, being simultaneously involved in transactions of serfs and Romani slaves.
 One of Leca's nephews, Mihai, was a commander (Iuzbașa) of elite cavalrymen, or Roșiori ("Redcoats"), under Prince Matei Basarab.
 He was married to another Grăjdana, who was also a slave-owning entrepreneur.
 Based on his identification with the Albanian Aga, Leca of Cătun has been presented as an ancestor of the Lecca boyars, including the genealogist Octav-George, the painter Constantin Lecca and the playwright Haralamb Lecca, as well as the politician Gheorghe Lecca.
 By then, the Leurdeni manor, incorporated within Bucharest's city limits, had passed on to the Manu boyars, and later to Nadejda Romalo, who restored it.